 Whether a company manufactures its own products or orders merchandise from other organizations, it will need to work with suppliers in some way.
 Businesses need partners to deliver parts for assembly or finished merchandise in a consistent manner to know when items will be available for sale.

-Demand Media described lead time as how long it takes vendors to replenish inventory.
+Demand Media described lead time as to how long it takes vendors to replenish inventory.
 If a company has an ongoing relationship with a supplier, it needs a dependable lead time.
-Inventory should arrive on a regular schedule and delays that take days to resolve shouldn't be a recurring issue.
+Inventory should arrive on a regular schedule and delays that take days to resolve shouldn’t be a recurring issue.
 Effective communication between partners should create real-time data on any occurrence that may delay shipments or otherwise alter expectations.

 Once companies recognize a standard lead time, they should work the schedule into demand calculations.
 It’s important that when businesses recognize consumers want a product, it’s available.
 This may mean linking point-of-sale devices to inventory data collection solutions so warehouse managers recognize the speed at which merchandise leaves a store and can place new orders accordingly.